Judge Damon J. Keith

 The Honorable Damon J. Keith earned a master of laws degree from Wayne Law in 1956.

-Born in Detroit on July 4, 1922, he has served as a judge on the U.S. Court of Appeals for the Sixth Circuit since 1977.
+Born in Detroit on July 4, 1922, he served as a judge on the U.S. Court of Appeals for the Sixth Circuit from 1977 until his death on April 28, 2019.
 Prior to joining the Court of Appeals, Judge Keith served on the U.S. District Court for the Eastern District of Michigan, at the Michigan Civil Rights Commission and as a member of the U.S. Army.

 Judge Keith's biography:

 Crusader for Justice: Federal Judge Damon J. Keith